english/speculation/README.md

 ### Built in predicates

-clojure.spec leans on its macro system and rich standard library of predicate functions when writing specs.
+clojure.spec utilises its rich standard library of predicate functions and data structures when writing specs.
 Ruby has neither of those, so we must be creative with what we define as a 'predicate' in Speculation.
 Each of the following are valid Speculation predicates:

 ```rb
 S.valid?(->(x) { x > 0 }, 2)